About the Amps dashboard¶

 Use Amperity Bridge to sync data to Amperity.
 A sync is more efficient and typically consumes Amps at a lower rate than loading files.
 Amperity Bridge connects to your Lakehouse quickly and efficiently.

 Partitioned CSV files, when available, can be ingested in parallel, running more quickly than non-partitioned CSV files.
-Modern file format, such as Apache Parquet, can be processed even more quickly.
+Modern file formats, such as Apache Parquet, can be processed even more quickly.

 Ingesting data incrementally is faster than ingesting full historical data.